A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: Introduction

-The detection of 21-cm signal is experimentally extremely challenging in terms of beating instrumental noise and because the signal is dominated by foreground emissions by several orders of magnitude.
-It is hoped that a thorough understanding of the HI signal from the EoR will help overcome these problems and guide us towards statistical detection of the signal (see e.g.~\cite{Zaroubi}).
-In comparison to ongoing experiments the upcoming radio interferometer Square Kilometer Array (SKA) will have improved collecting area, angular resolution, and frequency coverage.
-The SKA might enable direct detection of the 21-cm signal in the redshift range $6 < z < 30$, corresponding to the frequency range $200 \, {\rm MHz} > \nu > 50 \, {\rm MHz}$.
+The detection of 21-cm signal is experimentally extremely challenging.
+Apart from instrumental noise, the signal is dominated by foreground emissions by several orders of magnitude.
+Therefore, a thorough understanding of the 21-cm signal, instrumental noise and characteristics of foregrounds emissions is crucial for interpreting observed data and will guide towards statistical detection of the signal (see e.g.~\cite{Zaroubi}).
+There has been a claim for the detection of the global 21-cm signal recently~\cite{Bowman:2018} and confirmation from other ongoing experiments is awaited.
+The spatial distribution of the 21-cm signal, when detected, will help tighten cosmological constraints, complementary to the CMB and large scale structure.
+It is hoped that upcoming radio interferometer experiments such as the Square Kilometer Array (SKA)~\cite{Carilli:2015yta} will be able to detect the signal.

-The 21-cm signal, when detected, will help tighten cosmological constraints, complementary to the CMB and large scale structure.
-To unlock the physical information it is very important to devise efficient statistical tools.
-The two-point function has been popularly used for this purpose.
-However, the fields of the EoR are expected to show strong departure from Gaussian nature and hence the two-point function is of limited use.
-The three-point function has been employed~\cite{Ali:2005md,Yoshiura:2014ria,Shimabukuro:2015iqa,Shimabukuro:2016viy,Majumdar:2017tdm} to capture some non-Gaussian nature of the fields.
-Given the expected strong non-Gaussian nature of the fields it is desirable to use statistical methods which can capture all orders of $n$-point functions of the field.